 - DO NOT sit for more than 1 hour at a time when you first come home.
 If you can, raise your feet and legs when you are sitting.
 Rest them on another chair or a stool.

 You will have more leg swelling after walking or sitting.
 If you have a lot of swelling, you may be doing too much walking or sitting, or eating too much salt in your diet.

 When you climb stairs, use your good leg first when you go up.
 Use your leg that had surgery first when you go down.
 Rest after taking several steps.

-Your doctor will tell you when you can drive.
+Your health care provider will tell you when you can drive.
 You may take short trips as a passenger, but try to sit in the backseat with your leg that had surgery raised up on the seat.

 If your staples have been removed, you will probably have Steri-Strips (small pieces of tape) across your incision.
 Wear loose clothing that does not rub against your incision.

-- Clean your incision with soap and water every day once your doctor says you can.
+- Clean your incision with soap and water every day once your provider says you can.
 Look carefully for any changes.
 Gently pat it dry.

-- Do not put any lotion, cream, or herbal remedy on your wound without asking your doctor first if that is okay.
+- DO NOT put any lotion, cream, or herbal remedy on your wound without asking first if that is ok.